Breast Reduction Surgery in Melbourne

 - Social discomfort

 - Comfortable, well fitting clothing can be difficult to find

-Breast reduction surgery is a highly complex breast surgery as it combines breast lift surgery with tissue reduction and nipple repositioning to ensure a natural result.
+The Reduction surgery is a highly complex breast surgery as it combines breast lift surgery with tissue reduction and nipple repositioning to ensure a natural result.

-Breast reduction provides the following benefits:
+The Surgery provides the following benefits: